infoatgodreams/GoDreams-Repository/Volume 2/Care Standards/GOI & Indian Standards/Aftercare Guidelines Karnataka.md

 ### Duties of institutional or non-institutional childcare service providers

-Every institutional or non-institutional childcare service providers shall prepare a list and develop an assessment report of children who turn 17 years of age in accordance with the provisions of Section 39 and Section 40 of the JJ Act, 2015 and shall be prepared in the format as prescribed in Form 14 of the JJ Rules, 2016 to understand the readiness of the child to live independently in one year&#39;s time period and the specific requirements for smooth transition from childcare to aftercare
+Every institutional or non-institutional childcare service providers shall prepare a list and develop an assessment report of children who turn 17 years of age in accordance with the provisions of Section 39 and Section 40 of the JJ Act, 2015 and shall be prepared in the format as prescribed in Form 14 of the JJ Rules, 2016 to understand the readiness of the child to live independently in one year time period and the specific requirements for smooth transition from childcare to aftercare

 Prepare the Individual Aftercare Plan (IAP) for every young person depending on the assessment report and get it approved by CWC/JJB